633 W 5th Street #2890

 Depending on the circumstances of the incidents, the responsible party to pay could be:

 In each individual case, all angles must be explored to ensure victims can claim against the right party for the right damages.
-The at-fault insurance company may try to claim against the victim, so it is essential to have all the facts and a lawyer who can passionately protect your rights.
+The at-fault insurance company may try to claim against the victim, so having all the facts and a lawyer who can passionately protect your rights is essential.

 Police reports and other evidence collected from the accident scene can help determine who is liable and what can be claimed.
 The more evidence provided, the more detailed a claim can be.